T-Pain: Personal life

-T-Pain has been married to Amber Najm (nee Wyatt) since 2003.
+T-Pain has been married to Amber since 2003.
 They have three children: one daughter, Lyriq, and two sons Muziq and Kaydnz Kodah (born May 2009).

-On March 27, 2009, T-Pain was involved in a golf cart accident, the same day he was due for a music video shoot for Lil' Kim's "Download" song.
+On March 27, 2009, T-Pain was involved in a golf cart accident, the same day he was due for a music video shoot for Lil' Kim's song "Download".
 He suffered cuts, bruises, and four missing teeth and had emergency dental work done.
 He returned to performing two days later.

 On April 1, 2013, T-Pain revealed that he had cut off his iconic dreadlocks, stating "We must all learn to adjust with our surroundings.
 Those who get stuck doing the same things for too long are bound to get left behind the strong who press on & reinvent themselves.
 Also good news hair grows back."

-On August 30, 2016, T-Pain's niece, Javona Glover, was stabbed to death in a local Walgreens store in his hometown, Tallahassee, Florida.
+On August 30, 2016, T-Pain's niece, Javona Glover, was stabbed to death in a local Walgreens store in his hometown of Tallahassee.
 In 2017, a suspect in the case was found dead in an apparent suicide.

-He is an avid gamer who regularly streams on Twitch.
+T-Pain's brother died in early 2019.

+T-Pain is an avid gamer who regularly streams on Twitch.
+He joined the platform in 2015 and as of 2025 has 1 million followers on the service, while holding numerous events in collaboration with the platform.
+He is friends with Cr1TiKaL, having appeared in his streams occasionally and stood in for him in a single video (while Cr1TiKal humorously feigned retirement) in 2025.
 He has many tattoos, some of which are internet memes or otherwise Internet-related.

 Legal issues

-On April 28, 2007, T-Pain refused to shorten his performance at Radio One's Spring Fest Concert in Miami, which caused police presence to escalate backstage.
-He became agitated after concert officials stopped his performance of "Buy U a Drank (Shawty Snappin')".
-Police chased him and his entourage out of the premises and detained them.
+On April 28, 2007, T-Pain refused to shorten his performance at Radio One's Spring Fest Concert in Miami, which caused police presence to increase backstage.
+After concert officials aborted his performance of "Buy U a Drank (Shawty Snappin')", police chased him and his entourage off-stage and out of the premises and detained them.

 In June 2007, a warrant was issued for T-Pain's arrest for driving with a suspended license.
 He subsequently turned himself in to the Leon County Jail on November 2, 2007.
-He was held without bail but was released three hours later.
+He was held without bail, but was released three hours later.